Jul 13, 2016

 The judgment finding that the claims were not time-barred was reversed.

-If you suffered an Atlanta workplace injury, you should speak with a dedicated workers' compensation lawyer about your legal rights.
-To schedule a confidential consultation with a compassionate Georgia workers' compensation attorney, call the Law Offices of Nathaniel F. Hansford at (770) 922-3660 or contact us through our website.
+If you suffered an Atlanta workplace injury, you should speak with a dedicated workers’ compensation lawyer about your legal rights.
+To schedule a confidential consultation with a compassionate Georgia workers’ compensation attorney, call Hansford McDaniel LLC at (770) 922-3660 or contact us through our website.